The Harlem Alhambra: Jazz era

-It eventually became a movie venue, including the premiere of Blackbirds, and, in 1929, they expanded and opened a ballroom that hosted performers including Bessie Smith and Billie Holiday.
+It eventually became a movie venue, including the premiere of Blackbirds, and, in 1929, the theater expanded and opened a ballroom that hosted performers including Bessie Smith and Billie Holiday.
 Following a rivalry with the Savoy Ballroom and Audubon Ballroom, the ballroom closed during the Great Depression.

 21st century

-The ballroom fell into disrepair in the 1960s, but, after standing empty for the last third of the twentieth century, the Alhambra hosted a 600-person happening and light show by German designer Ingo Maurer on May 22, 2000, called "Harlem Nights: A Night at the Alhambra".
+The ballroom fell into disrepair in the 1960s, but, after standing empty for the last third of the twentieth century, the Alhambra hosted a 600-person happening and light show by German designer Ingo Maurer on May 22, 2000, called "Harlem Nights: A Night at the Alhambra."
 This attracted new investment, including a bowling alley, and the top floor reopened in 2003 as The Alhambra Ballroom, Inc., hosting weddings, parties, and other social events.
 Other tenants have included the King Solomon Grand Lodge of New York, Inc. (Masonic), a supermarket, a French language charter school, and a jazz restaurant - Gospel Uptown (owned by Joseph H. Holland) - on the ground floor (2009-2010), replacing short-lived seafood restaurant, Pier 2110.
 The Alhambra Ballroom, Inc. filed chapter 7 bankruptcy in the Southern District of New York on August 19, 2020 due to the impact of the COVID-19 pandemic on the events business.